oriooctopus/anyone-can-code/course/roadmap/roadmap.md

 - after a completes a challenge that they used a hint on, a modal should pop up asking if they want to add the challenge to their 'due challenges' so that they can practice it later

 - debugging handbook.
 Has summaries for the googling lessons, error lessons, debugging lessons

+- external resources should be called "additional resources"

+- we should include hints for each 'google resource'.
+Two levels, the recommended query, and the result that says how to do it.

+- since they submit it in the browser, they could add their solution in one click

+- include tinkering in the mindset lesson. also include fixed vs growth

+- peer instructions using a currency based system. earning the currency allows you to get help from someone above you.
+The currency maybe can even be converted to money at the top level.
+And maybe have some inspiration from the way that that coding interview thing you did did things?
+Remember where you would interview someone else and they would interview you?
+THat would basically provide some structure/tips to how to advise the student.

+- when making your lessons, don't forget about _priming_ https://jarednielsen.com/teach-adults-code/